AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

     optimizer.step()
 ```

-The data collecting code can be written as following:
+The data collecting code can be written as follow:

 **Statistic data of training set**